vas-dav/BitcoinTicker/README.md

+# RealTime-Crypto-Ticker

-# RealTime-Crypto-Ticker by Vasily Davydov
+## Project by Vasily Davydov

  #### INFO
 - This device is making a connection with a `pro-api.coinmarketcap.com` using own API key.